Climate-Related Risks and Opportunities

 Physical Risks

 Increasing concentrations of GHGs in the Earth’s atmosphere could trigger significant physical effects from climate change, such as increased frequency and severity of storms, floods and other climatic events, which could have an adverse effect on our operations.

-Our facilities are primarily onshore in the United States and, to a lesser extent, onshore in Colombia and are generally not located in low-lying areas that are subject to physical risks for climate change such as flooding and rising sea levels.
+Our facilities are primarily onshore in the United States and in other select countries that are generally not located in low-lying areas that are subject to physical risks for climate change such as flooding and rising sea levels.
 However, our operations are subject to other physical risks, including, for example, the potential risk of increased heat stress on our personnel and equipment should temperatures rise due to climate impacts.
 To address this risk, our management system includes policies relating to safety, including procedures for hot weather work.
-Should temperatures rise, there is a potential for these proceures to be used more often, and increased stress to be put on our equipment, both of which may result in increases in our operating and capital expenses.

-If climate change leads to more extreme weather, we could also experience negative weather impacts to our facilities and jobsites.
 Water used in our operations is purchased and controlled by our customers.
 However, if water shortages become acute in our areas of operation due to climate change or regulatory impacts, such shortages (and related restrictions on water use) could negatively impact our ability to perform services, and customers’ demand for our services, in such areas.